ansys/pyaedt/doc/source/Resources/ClientServer.rst

-Linux and Windows Clients
+Linux and Windows clients
 =========================

-Here is a usage example for the client side:
+Launch on a Linux or Windows client:

 .. code:: python